-TRD 4Runner Aftermarket Exhaust
+TRD Exhaust or Aftermarket 4Runner Exhaust Systems?

-First look at how you want your exhaust to sound.
-If you want a deep, mean and aggressive exhaust you might want to look at the MagnaFlow.
+First look at how you want your system to sound.
+If you want a deep, mean and aggressive sound you might want to look at the MagnaFlow.
 If you are looking for something a little more subtle, go with a Borla.
-If you want to add to your HPs, step your game up with a set of Doug Thorley 4Runner Headers.
+If you want to add a major increase in HP, buy a set of Doug Thorley headers or a Magnuson Supercharger.

 TRD Doesn’t make an exhaust for the 5th Gen 4Runner?

 Aftermarket Exhaust Alternatives

-- Magnaflow Catback Exhaust – Check Today’s Price
+- Magnaflow – Check Today’s Price

-- 5th Gen Borla Catback Exhaust – Check Today’s Price on the Borla
+- Borla – Check Today’s Price

-- Gibson Superflow Single Exhaust
+- Gibson Superflow Single